Changing Object's Shape

 Release Objects from a Clipping Mask

-Notice that the clipping mask will turn into an invisible object because it had no stroke nor fill.
+Notice that the clipping mask will turn into an invisible object if it has no stroke nor fill.